cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/veriy-with-test-data.md

    ![Create In-House Pentest](/integrations/Create-test-finding-create-inhouse-pentest.png "Create In-House Pentest")

-   > ️ ℹ You can create a dedicate asset for testing purposes or use an existing one.
+   > ️ ℹ️️ You can create a dedicate asset for testing purposes or use an existing one.

-1. You can leave the **Asset** page by clicking on **Next**
+1. No changes are required on the **Asset** page.
+You can proceed by clicking on **Next**.

    ![Rename In-House Pentest](/integrations/Create-test-finding-rename-pentest.png "Rename In-House Pentest")

-   > ℹ Changing the pentest name is optional but helps to distinguish test pentests from each other.
+   > ℹ️️ Changing the pentest name is optional but helps to distinguish test pentests from each other.
 The pentest can be renamed ny clicking on the pencil icon next to the pentest name and confirm the changes with **Done**.

-1. On the **Requirement** page, the following information must be provided:
+1. On the **Requirement** page, the following fields must be set:

-   - Targets,
+   - **Targets**,
-   - Objectives, and
+   - **Objectives**, and
-   - Technology stack.
+   - **Technology stack**.

    ![Set targets](/integrations/Create-test-finding-set-targets.png "Set targets")